theseus-rs/rsql/README.md

 [![License](https://img.shields.io/crates/l/rsql_cli)](https://github.com/theseus-rs/rsql_cli#license)
 [![Semantic Versioning](https://img.shields.io/badge/%E2%9A%99%EF%B8%8F_SemVer-2.0.0-blue)](https://semver.org/spec/v2.0.0.html)

-`rsql` is a command line interface for databases.  `rsql` is a modern, feature-rich, and user-friendly database client, that has been designed to be easy to use, and to provide a consistent experience across all supported databases.
-The project aims to provide reusable components for building other database clients.
+`rsql` is a command line SQL interface for data.  `rsql` is a modern, feature-rich, and user-friendly client, that has been designed to be easy to use, and to provide a consistent experience across all supported data sources.

 ## Getting Started